 His interest in higher education far outweighed the obstacles.

 “My first year in college was a big challenge,” Mario says.
 “I barely finished elementary school in México.
-My speaking, reading and writing skills were very poor in Spanish and I did not know more the 200 words in English when I started college.
+My speaking, reading and writing skills were very poor in Spanish, and I did not know more than 200 words in English when I started college.
 I had to translate my books into Spanish and then into basic Spanish so I could understand the subjects.
 I recorded most of my classes and listened to the recordings every night while I was in bed.”

 To fund his education, Mario received financial assistance through grants, loans, work-study and scholarships, worked various part-time jobs and received food stamps to feed his family.